OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Validate the first level depth returned interface object has Configuration, Statistics and Status keys present.
     d.
 Ensure that inner data has the URI `/rest/v1/system/interfaces/50` in the response data.

+13. Verify if returns an interface with specific URI by using a depth value out of range.
+    a.
+Execute the GET request over `/rest/v1/system/interfaces/50-1`
+    b.
+Verify if the HTTP response is `400 BAD REQUEST`.

 ### Test result criteria
 #### Test pass criteria